eamigo86/graphene-django-extras/README.md

 }
 ```

-For unsubscribe you must send a graphql subscription request like this:
+For unsubscribe you must send a graphql request like this:

 ```js
 subscription{